List of Doctors characters introduced in 2003–2004: Sarah Finch

 Sarah Finch, portrayed by Andrea Green, first appeared on 10 May 2004 and made her final appearance on 13 April 2006.
 She was introduced as a receptionist at the Best Practice.
-On her first day, she impresses Best partner Marc Eliot (Tom Butcher) by helping to fix his car.
 Her BBC Online profile described Sarah as bright, but noted that she never applied herself at school which led to a lack of qualifications.
 It also described her as "bubbly and full of life", stating how "she would never shut up and her mouth often got her into trouble".
-Sarah becomes close friends with Nathan Bailey (Akemnji Ndifornyen), but she forms romantic feelings for him.
-After the pair have sex, she realises that he wants nothing serious and keeps her romantic feelings a secret, even when he becomes involved with her colleague, Tasha Verma (Shabana Bakhsh).

-Sarah and other colleague Jimmi Clay (Adrian Lewis Morgan) form a flirtatious relationship but never become more than friends.
-Sarah helps Jimmi through a divorce and with his debt problems.
-He tries to ask Sarah out on several occasions, but she turns since she feels he is immature.
-Jimmi proposes to Sarah at Greg Robinson's (Ben Jones) wedding, but she declines, knowing that he is merely seeking to replace his ex-wife, Amanda.
-She then leaves to work in Brazil with Rico Da Silva's (Felix D'Alviella) sister.
+When asked by Digital Spy's Kris Green how herself and her character are alike, Green said she had accidentally given Sarah her "strange sense of humour".
+She added: "I like to think she's very under-estimated and her humour often misunderstood".

+Green revealed her departure to Digital Spy in November 2005, with her completing filming a month later.
+She cited her reasons for leaving as wanting a new challenge, but declared she would miss playing Sarah.
+She was asked how she would like Sarah's exit storyline to go, but Green already knew the planned story.
+She said: "I can’t give anything away.
+I just hope Sarah Finch leaves having made her mark and with an audience left feeling sad to see her go."
 For her role as Sarah, Green won the British Soap Award for Best Newcomer in 2005.
 At the same ceremony, she was nominated for Sexiest Female.
 She was nominated for Sexiest Female again in 2006.

 Tasha Verma

-Tasha Verma, portrayed by Shabana Bakhsh, first appeared on 5 October 2004 and made her final appearance on 18 April 2005.
+Tasha Verma, portrayed by Shabana Bakhsh, first appeared on 5 October 2004 and made her final appearance on 6 April 2005.
 Bakhsh secured the role after being axed from the BBC Scotland soap opera River City.
 On her BBC Online profile, Tasha was described as "a bit square" who was often misunderstood.
 It also noted her "dry sense of humour and great smile".
 Tasha has a brief relationship with Nathan Bailey (Akemnji Ndifornyen).
 However, just before she plans to their relationship, she discovers that she is pregnant with his baby.
 She informs Nathan that she does not expect support from him and plans to have the baby adopted; Nathan attempts to convince her to reconsider but she stays firm.

 In an episode broadcast in March 2005, a masked intruder sets fire to gas cylinders in the reception area of the Riverside Health Centre, setting off a massive explosion.
 Tasha is knocked unconscious and gets trapped inside.
 She discovers afterwards that she has lost her baby, and wracked with guilt, she leaves Letherbridge to move back in with her parents.